 Longhope Motor Services was established by myself in February of 2006, the aim was to deliver a friendly reliable service to the local community, however, this soon spread to the surrounding and I have stayed very busy due to the support of my growing customer base.

-In mid 2006 my father came to join me in the business along with my sister, leaving me with more time in the workshop.
-My at the time, semi-retired father came to do the invoicing and parts ordering whilst my sister came to take care of my fast growing accounts.
+In mid 2006, my father came to join me in the business, along with my sister, leaving me with more time in the workshop.
+My, at the time, semi-retired father came to do the invoicing and parts ordering whilst my sister came to take care of my fast growing accounts.
 By the end of 2006 Longhope Motor Services had grown faster than my expectations and had become a family run business with me at the helm.

-During 2012 I decided to give the business an identity and it became known as LMS Longhope Motor Services it was now a good time to give a name to the other half of the business LMS Longhope Motor Services specialist in Land Rover restoration and off-road preparation and start the building of our shop and Land Rover parts counter as we were now official distributors for Bearmach and QT Services it was at this point we started doing our trade stands at Land Rover shows.
+During 2012, I decided to give the business an identity and it became known as LMS (Longhope Motor Services) it was also now a good time to give a name to the other half of the business LMS (Longhope Motor Services specialist in Land Rover restoration and off-road preparation) and start the building of our shop and Land Rover parts counter as we were now official distributors for Bearmach and QT Services.
+It was at this point we started doing our trade stands at Land Rover shows.